uchicago-cs/chiwebsite/about.rst

 * chirouter

   * Geoff Ramseyer (Class of 2017)
-  * The reference solution of chirouter is based on code written by Geoff Ramseyer and Austin Byers (Class of 2016)
+  * The reference solution of chirouter is based on code written by Geoff Ramseyer and Austin Byers (S.B.'16, S.M.'16)

 * chidb